On the Existence of Galois Self-Dual GRS and TGRS Codes: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec2}, we briefly introduce some basic notations and results on (extended) GRS codes and Hermitian self-dual codes.
-In Section \ref{sec3}, we obtain three classes of Hermitian self-dual (extended) GRS codes with different code locators.
-In Section \ref{sec4}, we present our main results on the existence of Hermitian self-dual (extended) GRS codes.
+In Section \ref{sec2}, we briefly introduce some basic notations and results on (dual) extended codes and Galois self-orthogonal codes, and give a sufficient and necessary condition for dual extended codes to be Galois self-orthogonal.
+In Section \ref{sec3}, we present our main results on the existence of Galois self-dual GRS and TGRS codes.
+In Section \ref{sec4}, several new classes of Hermitian self-dual $(+)$-TGRS and $(\ast)$-TGRS codes are constructed.
 Finally, we give a short summary of this paper in Section \ref{sec5}.